-Stephen and Deborah Hung: Net worth and everything to know about ‘Bling Empire: New York’ power couple
+Stephen and Deborah Hung: Net Worth and Everything to Know About ‘Bling Empire: New York’ Power Couple

-Bringing a flair of traditional wealth to the elite circles of NYC, Bling Empire: New York cast members Stephen Hung and Deborah Valdez-Hung are in the house.
-Or should we say in the city?
-Never shy of flaunting their palatial mansion, their fleet of luxury cars, outstanding haute couture closet and an ostentatious lifestyle, this New York couple knows how to amplify the glam quotient.
+Famed for their jaw-dropping net worth and penchant for the finer things in life, Bling Empire: New York cast members Stephen Hung and Deborah Valdez-Hung are stalwarts in the city’s elite circles.
+Never shy of flaunting their palatial mansion, their fleet of luxury cars, outstanding haute couture closet and ostentatious lifestyle, this New York couple is the epitome of glamour and opulence.

-While Stephen Hung and Deborah Valdez-Hung have a jaw-dropping net worth, there are other interesting facts about the couple that justify their high-end luxury living.
+While Stephen Hung and Deborah Valdez-Hung are known for their affluence, there are several other interesting facts to know about the couple and their predilection for luxury.

 Interesting facts about Stephen Hung and Deborah Valdez-Hung